1.1 We may hold Personal Information because:

 1.2.1 Identity and contact information

-- When contacting us, whether online, via telephone, via email, in writing, or otherwise, or when instructing us, you may provide Personal Information about yourself, including your name, address, telephone number, date of birth, passport number, job title and function, and other personal data concerning your preferences relevant to our services.
+- When contacting or visiting us, whether online, via telephone, via email, in writing, or otherwise, or when instructing us, you may provide Personal Information about yourself, including your name, address, telephone number, date of birth, passport number, job title and function, photographs and other personal data concerning your preferences relevant to our services.

 1.2.2 Financial and payment information